google/syzkaller/docs/internals.md

 ![Process structure for syzkaller](process_structure.png?raw=true)

 The `syz-manager` process starts, monitors and restarts several VM instances, and starts a `syz-fuzzer` process inside of the VMs.
-It is responsible for persistent corpus and crash storage.
+`syz-manager` is responsible for persistent corpus and crash storage.
-As opposed to `syz-fuzzer` processes, it runs on a host with stable kernel which does not experience white-noise fuzzer load.
+It runs on a host with stable kernel which does not experience white-noise fuzzer load.

 The `syz-fuzzer` process runs inside of presumably unstable VMs.
-The `syz-fuzzer` guides fuzzing process itself (input generation, mutation, minimization, etc) and sends inputs that trigger new coverage back to the `syz-manager` process via RPC.
+The `syz-fuzzer` guides fuzzing process (input generation, mutation, minimization, etc.) and sends inputs that trigger new coverage back to the `syz-manager` process via RPC.
 It also starts transient `syz-executor` processes.

 Each `syz-executor` process executes a single input (a sequence of syscalls).